soniawu/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Clarity.
+This is a login page.
+The login box is at the center on both mobile and desktop.
+It clearly tells uer this is the myIIT login page

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: User Control.
+User may just want to get non-personal information, like school calendar, news etc..
+The page provide links to access a few common, public information.
+If user find what the need, they don't have to login.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://developer.microsoft.com/en-us/windows/desktop/design
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Message.
+Page will post error message when user name or password found problem and provide a link to help user to resolve such problem.